sweetsinpackets/hazel_extraction_history/README.md

 # Note

 This is a repo only for backup.
-The code is the extraction for EECS590 project, which transfer ```UHExp.t``` to ocaml.
+The code is the extraction for EECS590 project version, which transfer ```UHExp.t``` to ocaml.
+The work of formal definition is in the pdf file.

 The base is hazel in old version, so maybe new environment will fail to make.
 Maybe prepare a new opam is great.